About released attributes

 Released attributes

-The following OpenAthens attributes are released to all service providers by default:
+The following OpenAthens attributes are released to all service providers in the default policy unless overridden:

 Attribute | Released as | Associated with | Notes |